ubaldot/experiments/README.md

 1. `AS-IS` is the porting "as-is" from legacy vim script to vim9
 2. `main` is the main branch
-3. `1-proposed changed` is the branch containing the changes described in the only issue in the issue tracker.
+3. `1-proposed changed` is the branch implements the changes described in the only issue in the issue tracker on the vim9 "as-is" porting.

 # How to test it